OPQAM/LinuxCommons/README.md

 Since this is Repo 1, I'll be adding here an index of sorts:

 - **LinuxCommons** is this very repository, where I keep all things related to Linux.
 From Bash scripting to automation and tools.
+- the Commons will continur to focus for a while on Bash scripting, but I'll want to add troubleshooting issues, Linux class notes, etc.

 - **MigratingCoconuts** keeps all things Python related.
 As with the Commons repository, it's all still very bare bones and in need of organization.